 Still an angel.
 Just an angel who has finally grown into her ears.

-I won’t pretend she’s perfect – she still gets nervous and we have to carefully, slowly introduce her to new people and dogs.
-She’ll never be the dog park type.
-But she can happily walk through a crowded park without barking at a single person, and all the work we did turned her into an amazing adventure buddy.
+But she’s no longer reactive to dogs or people.
+She happily makes new friends.
+And all the work we did turned her into an amazing adventure buddy.
 She loves new experiences and going on road trips (she thinks staying in hotels is the best thing ever).
 You can follow her shenanigans on Instagram.

 If Puppy Survival School sounds like something you could use, click here to learn more!